hermangroup/docs/wallets/dashcore/send-receive.rst

    Entering the password to unlock the wallet

-Finally, you are given one final confirmation and chance to cancel your send transaction before Dash Core processes the transaction on the blockchain.
+Finally, you are given one final confirmation and chance to cancel your send transaction before Historia Core processes the transaction on the blockchain.

 .. figure:: img/confirm.png